 B. Members of all Committees

-Members of all Committees: Primary, Area, and Campus, are responsible for attendance in person at all scheduled meetings of their Committees.
+Members of all Committees: Department/School, College, and University, are responsible for attendance in person at all scheduled meetings of their Committees.
 They must become familiar with the contents of the binders of all candidates to be considered prior to the meeting, and be prepared to discuss and vote on each candidate in a thoughtful and considered fashion.

-C. Chair of the Primary Committee
+C. Chair of the Department/School Committee

-The Chair of the Primary Committee shall be responsible for the following:
+The Chair of the Department/School Committee shall be responsible for the following:

-1. Scheduling all meetings of the Primary Committee and ensuring the attendance of all members.
+1. Scheduling all meetings of the Department/School Committee and ensuring the attendance of all members.

 2. Coordinating the preparation of the report on the deliberations about each candidate considered by the Committee.

-3. Conveying the Committee’s report on each candidate to both the Department Head (or corresponding administrator) and the Dean.
+3. Conveying the Committee’s report on each candidate to both the Department Chair (or corresponding administrator) and the Dean.

-4. Meeting, along with the Department Head (or corresponding administrator), with each candidate within 10 business days of the vote of the Primary Committee, in order to share the recommendation of the Committee with the candidate.
+4. Meeting, along with the Department Chair (or corresponding administrator), with each candidate within 10 business days of the vote of the Primary Committee, in order to share the recommendation of the Committee with the candidate.

-D: Department Head (or corresponding administrator)
+D: Department Chair (or corresponding administrator)

-The Department Head shall be responsible for the following:
+The Department Chair shall be responsible for the following:

-1. Ensuring that the election of members of the Primary Committee occurs in a timely fashion, along with the election of its Chair, and reporting the results of these elections to the faculty and the Faculty Affairs Committee.
+1. Ensuring that the election of members of the Department/School Committee occurs in a timely fashion, along with the election of its Chair, and reporting the results of these elections to the faculty and the Faculty Affairs Committee.

 2. Writing a report on each candidate for promotion or tenure, and also on all annual review candidates.
 The report must contain a recommendation either for or against the candidate’s application.
-The Department Head must then convey the report to the Dean.
+The Department Chair must then convey the report to the Dean.

 3. Complying with the requirements of the system-wide Procedures policy, section IV.B.3, making sure that candidates are aware of their rights and the timetable of relevant meetings.